 Your current points may reflect points you gained based on your draw history from 1993 through 2020.
-See ontario.ca/moosetagprocess for more information.
+Go to ontario.ca/MooseTagProcess for more information.

 Your Points Under the Tag Allocation Process

 Under the points-based allocation process, a hunter will accumulate a single point in any year they apply to one or both allocation stages, if they don't claim a tag awarded based on points.